ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 Also, you are always welcome to contribute and make this repository better!

+### :construction: MIA v2.0 is coming soon
-PS: We are already in the second development stage where the following updates will be introduced soon.
+We are already in the second development stage where the following updates will be implemented soon.
 - Representative defense algorithms
 - Better refactor code with `trainer`
 - A package that can be installed with pip

-## Introduction
+## :rocket: Introduction

 > TODO: Introduce Model Inversion Attack briefly

-## Features
+## :bulb: Features
 - Easy to get started.
 - Provide all the pre-trained model files.
 - Always up to date.
 - Well organized and encapsulated.
 - A unified and fair comparison between attack methods.

-## Model Inversion Attacks
+## :memo: Model Inversion Attacks

 |Method|Paper|Source Code|Key Characteristics|Addition Notes|
 |:-:|:-:|:-:|:-:|:-:|